ChengCK18/land-use-classification-sentinel-2-images/README.md

 ## This notebook is just for me to discover and try concepts and methods learnt from online courses and might contain mistakes and substandard practices.

-I would be really thankful if you could provide your feedback on this work. :D The initial 27k images were split into 3 sets.
+I would be really thankful if you could provide your feedback on this work. :D <br>
+The initial 27k images were split into 3 sets.
 Training (70%), Validation (15%), and Test (15%).
 The initial split of test data were performed using simple python script while the validation split was performed using ImageDataGenerator built-in validation split function.
 This problem were approached in 3 different ways.